unicode-org/message-format-wg/exploration/bidi-usability.md

 > [!IMPORTANT]
 > The isolating controls go on the **_outside_** of the various _literal_ and _pattern_
 > productions because characters on the **_inside_** of these are part of the normal text.
-> We need to allow users to include bidi controls in the output of MFv2.
+> We need to allow users to include bidi controls in the output of MF2.

-Permit the use of LRM or RLM controls immediately following:
+Permit the use of LRM, RLM, or ALM controls immediately following:
 - name (note that this includes _identifiers_ as well as names of _functions_, _variables_, and _unquoted_ literals